 Draftsman Career Information, Job Duties and Employment Options

 Draftsmen, also known as drafters, create drawings and plans that are used in manufacturing and construction.
 Drafters can be found in a broad range of fields, including architecture, aeronautics, civil engineering and electronics.
-Becoming a draftsman typically requires training in drafting and CADD procedures.
+Becoming a draftsman typically requires training in drafting and computer-aided design and drafting (CADD) procedures.

 Career Information for a Draftsman

 Job growth for draftsmen often depends upon their field of specialization.
-The BLS predicted the need for draftsmen in architecture would increase by nine percent between 2008-2018.
-However, opportunities in manufacturing and electronics were expected to remain stagnant or decrease.
-Draftsmen with training in computer-aided design and drafting (CADD) were expected to find the most job opportunities during this time.
+The BLS predicted the need for draftsmen in architecture would increase by two percent between 2012-2022.
+Likewise, opportunities in manufacturing and electronics were expected to remain stagnant or decrease.
+Draftsmen with training in computer-aided design and drafting were expected to find the most job opportunities during this time.

 Generally, a draftsman's main job duty is to create technical drawings based on given specifications and calculations.
 Draftsmen typically work with professionals in their field, such as scientists, architects and engineers, who provide the product or structure's details.
 The draftsman incorporates these specifications into drawings and plans that may be used in the manufacture, maintenance or repair of the product or structure.